Adsorption of volatiles on dust grains in protoplanetary disks: Discussions

 \section{Discussions}

 We have combined vdW-corrected \textit{ab-initio} DFT calculations and kinetic Monte Carlo simulations to quantify how key volatiles (\chem{H_2O}, \chem{CO}, and \chem{H_2}) adsorb onto carbonaceous and silicate grain surfaces, and how these material-dependent adsorption energies, combined with KMC simulations, translate into different surface coverage patterns.
 The results reveal a clear dichotomy between weak physisorption on carbonaceous grains and strong chemisorption on silicates, with important consequences for grain growth and volatile partitioning.
+We notice that, although crystalline enstatite is employed as a proxy for more complex amorphous silicates, the fact that chemisorption energies on silicate surfaces are an order of magnitude stronger than on carbonaceous surfaces remains relatively robust: the adsorption energy magnitudes ($|\Delta \epsilon_{\rm ad}| \gtrsim 1~\eV$ for \chem{H_2O} and $\sim 0.5-1~\eV$ for CO) are not significantly influenced by the crystalline nature of the substrate (Tables~\ref{table:ads-nbr-carbon} and \ref{table:ads-silicate}).

 This section places these findings in a broader astrophysical context.
 We examine how history-dependent initial surface conditions on grains can shift molecular snowline locations (\S\ref{sec:kmc-init-cond}), investigate how multi-species adsorption, particularly CO--\chem{H_2O} interactions, modifies CO surface snowlines and gas-phase depletion (\S\ref{sec:kmc-cocrystal}), and connect these processes to molecular condensation and gas-phase depletion, contrasting carbon abundances in different planetary populations, and the ingredients that should be incorporated into future models of dust evolution and planet formation (\S\ref{sec:co-condensation}).